-Title Gesundheitsdaten als Helfer in der Pandemie Degree of recognition National Media type Web Country United States Date 11/26/20 Description Covid-19 has highlighted the importance of data-intensive research to contain health crises, says Mark Siebert in the Standpunkt.
+Title Gesundheitsdaten als Helfer in der Pandemie Degree of recognition National Media type Web Country/Territory United States Date 11/26/20 Description Covid-19 has highlighted the importance of data-intensive research to contain health crises, says Mark Siebert in the Standpunkt.
 Data analysis can be applied in a variety of situations to provide useful insights.
 The quality of the data and clear communication with the public are crucial.

 In addition to the tireless work of doctors and nurses during the pandemic, data-intensive research is playing an increasingly important role in the fight against Covid-19.
 Models, statistics and graphics are ubiquitous in traditional and social media.
 The popular campaign hashtag #flattenthecurve symbolizes the central public importance that data analysis now has.